JuliaLang/julia/doc/stdlib/base.rst

    In-place version of :func:`reverse`.

-.. function:: combinations(itr, n)
+.. function:: combinations(arr, n)

-   Generate all combinations of ``n`` elements from a given iterable object.
+   Generate all combinations of ``n`` elements from an indexable object.
 Because the number of combinations can be very large, this function returns an iterator object.
 Use ``collect(combinations(a,n))`` to get an array of all combinations.

-.. function:: permutations(itr)
+.. function:: permutations(arr)

-   Generate all permutations of a given iterable object.
+   Generate all permutations of an indexable object.
 Because the number of permutations can be very large, this function returns an iterator object.
 Use ``collect(permutations(a,n))`` to get an array of all permutations.